madmaw/grunt-contrib-serverify-ts/README.md

 Type: `boolean`
 Default value: `false`

 Attempt to parse the class/interface/function/module names out of the specified ambient definition file instead of specifying them.
 Assumes a fairly rigid coding style.

+##### options.libraries.unsupportedPlatforms
+Type: `array of string`
+Default value: `[]`

+If you do a build on an unsupported platform, instead of generating `import x = require('x')` serverify will generate `var x = null`.
+It's up to the application code to check for null module names when using non-cross-platform libraries.
+You should also list the library as being an "optionalDependency" in your package.json file otherwise npm will probably complain it can't build the library.
+Currently there is no support for doing a build for a supported platform on an unsupported platform.